cetteup/pybfbc2stats/README.md

 ## Features

-- lookup players/personas by id or name on any platform
+- lookup players/personas by id or name
-- search for players/personas by name on any platform (with wildcard support)
+- search for players/personas by name (with wildcard support)
-- retrieve all available statistics for players on PC/Xbox 360/PS3
+- retrieve all available player statistics
-- retrieve player leaderboards on PC/Xbox 360/PS3
+- retrieve player leaderboards
-- retrieve server list for PC/Xbox 360/PS3
+- retrieve server list
-- retrieve individual game server's details for PC/Xbox 360/PS3 (including player list)
+- retrieve individual game server's details for (including player list)
+- support for all platforms (PC, Xbox 360, PS3)
 - full support for async Python

 ## Installation